gavinlyonsrepo/pic_12F675_projects/projects/led_pot_control/README.md

 In this folder the source code in c can be found in led_control.c.

 The Pot is read via  an analog input on  GPIO4, based on value the LED array is lit up.

-Zero value = no LEDS on
+1. MIN range value = no LEDS on
-Next range = 1 LED on
+2. Next range = 1 LED on
-MID range value = 2 LEDS on
+3. MID range value = 2 LEDS on
-Next range = 3 LEDS on
+4. Next range = 3 LEDS on
-MAX value = ALL LEDS on
+5. MAX range value = ALL LEDS on

 GPIO function